 Prasanna joined Watsi on September 15th, 2014.
-Five years ago, Prasanna became the 308th member to automatically support a new Watsi patient every month.
-Since then, 5,406 more people have become monthly donors!
-Prasanna's most recent donation traveled 6,600 miles to support David, a future engineer from Kenya, to fund testicular surgery.
+Six years ago, Prasanna became the 308th member to automatically support a new Watsi patient every month.
+Since then, 6,164 more people have become monthly donors!
+Prasanna's most recent donation traveled 6,600 miles to support Gift, a 5-year-old from Kenya, to fund clubfoot treatment.

 David is a young student from Kenya who will start sixth grade next year.
 He aspires to be an engineer in future.
 The second-born of two children, he lives with his parents and elder siblings in a two-room rental house.
 David’s mother is a full-time mom, while his father is employed casually in a barber shop, with an average income of $1 a day.
 David was diagnosed with cryptorchidism, a condition in which one or both of the testicles remains undescended.
 If left untreated, David has an increased risk of developing hernias, testicular cancer, and fertility problems in the future.
 David will be receiving assistance from our medical partner, African Mission Healthcare Foundation (AMHF).
 Fortunately, he is scheduled to undergo corrective surgery on December 19th.
 AMHF is requesting $535 to cover the total cost of his procedure and care.
 “I want to be an engineer when I grow up,” says David.